Linikker/Linikker/README.md

 ### ✨ Fun Fact
 <div align="center">

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “If at first you don’t succeed; call it version 1.0.” – XIX' developer

 </div>